 Charlotte received her B.Sc in Physiotherapy in 1996 and worked for many years at the Department of Neurology, Akademiska sjukhuset, Uppsala University Hospital which is Sweden’s oldest university hospital.
 From 2008 until 2014 she worked as a Lecturer in physiotherapy at the Department of Neuroscience, Uppsala University.
 Since 1990 she has been responsible for Administration and Business Management in TdB Labs and is now the Chief Executive Officer.

 Gabriela received her Ph.D. from Tomas Bata University in Zlin in 2016 (Ph.D. thesis entitled ” Tailoring of polylactide properties and its degradation behaviour through various modification approaches”).
 After graduation, she worked as a R&D Manager and subsequently as a QC Manager at Aveflor, a.s. company based in Czech Republic.
-She joined TdB Labs in May 2019 as a QC responsible for various analytical methods.
-In March 2020, Gabriela also became temporary Quality Assurance Manager.
+She joined TdB Labs in May 2019 as a Quality Controller responsible for compnay’s analytical methods and ensuring that the manufactured products hold the highest standard and are within required quality specifications.
+In March 2020, Gabriela became Quality Assurance Manager at TdB Labs.

 MSc, PhD Senior Research Scientist